 Unlike our Magic Kingdom Attraction Guide and Epcot Attraction Guide, you’ll notice that this one is fairly top heavy.
-While this might seem like a good thing, unless you’re a party of only adults, it’s not.
+While this might seem like a good thing, but unless you’re a party of only adults, it’s not.
 These attractions are rated based upon their target demographic (see below) and most of Disney’s Hollywood Studios’ attractions–particularly the rides–are aimed at an older audience.
-In addition to that, it doesn’t have as many attractions, so by virtue of needing enough attractions to fill a whole day, more needs to be in our “top” list.
+In addition to that, it doesn’t have as many attractions, so by virtue of needing enough attractions to fill a whole day, there is no distinction between “the best” and “the rest” here, like in our other guides.

-Even still, Disney’s Hollywood Studios looks fairly good on paper.
-When comparing the top of its lineup to other parks, it stacks up surprisingly well.
-Unfortunately, in addition to the low attraction-count, Disney’s Hollywood Studios is more a collection of attractions than it is a theme park.
-The other parks have great rides and wonderfully themed environments, whereas Disney’s Hollywood Studios is sort of a hodgepodge once you get past Hollywood and Sunset Boulevards.
 If the parks are only about attractions to you and you don’t have kids, Disney’s Hollywood Studios might be a great park for you.
 However, I present this caveat for those of you who care about a sense of place and a balance of attractions…Disney’s Hollywood Studios isn’t nearly as good as it looks on paper.
-To the contrary, we consider it the weakest Walt Disney World theme park.
-(In its defense, many people consider Disney’s Hollywood Studios a “half-day park,” which it’s not, either, at least for first time guests.
-Those who have been several times will probably skip the long stage shows that never seem to be rotated out, which is where that half-day reputation originates.)
+To the contrary, we consider it the weakest Walt Disney World theme park…and one that you may want to consider skipping right now.

 This guide assumes that you have a full day to spend in each of the Walt Disney World theme parks.
 You may have more or less time depending on how many day tickets you purchase and whether you add on the Park Hopper option (read our Walt Disney World Ticket Guide to determine which tickets are best for you).